 We confirmed with our hosts at Karibu Guest House by phone that we were indeed in the right place.
 Kevin explained how they like to use local fishermen for tours to contribute to the local community which makes perfect sense.

-We were reassured that the cruise would take place very close to shore.
+We were reassured that our Lake Victoria cruise would take place very close to shore.
 Still, we insisted on having life jackets before boarding the boat since we aren't the strongest swimmers.
 Our guide motored off in his boat to see what he could do.
 He came back about 10 minutes later with two bright orange vests.
 If you have concerns about safety, don't be afraid to speak up.
 People in Uganda are generally very accommodating.

 The boat 'cruise' on Lake Victoria definitely took us out of our comfort zone but the reward of an amazing sunset framed by tons of birds made it worth the risk.
 We were also grateful when we arrived back at the dock and Kevin (the owner of Karibu Guest House) was waiting for us to personally take us back to the lodge.
 Karibu Guest House definitely went above and beyond to address our concerns.
+In the end, our Lake Victoria cruise turned out to be one of our favorite things to do near Entebbe.

-Drink A Sundowner and Do Some Birdwatching at a Local Guest House
+Drink A Sundowner and Do Some Birdwatching at a Local Guest House in Entebbe

 Local guest houses provide a great oasis within the bustling town of Entebbe.
 Most offer accommodation along with food and drinks.
 We stayed at Carpe Diem Guest House upon arrival in Entebbe.
 (Pro-tip: definitely try their African coffee flavored with strong spices to go with a sunrise breakfast).
-We stayed at Karibu Guest House at the end of our Uganda safari.
+We stayed at Karibu Guest House at the end of our Uganda wildlife safari.
 In both cases, we enjoyed a local beer as a sundowner while watching a number of Uganda's 1000+ bird species visit the garden.

 It's generally a good idea to plan for some rest and downtime on a hectic trip and our stays in Entebbe's guest houses definitely made that possible.

-Sip Coffee at Anna's Corner
+Sip Coffee in Entebbe at Anna's Corner

 We like coffee and decided to seek out a local coffee place while visiting Entebbe (much as we might do at home in Dublin.
 In this case, we walked nearly 30 minutes from our guest house to Anna's Corner.
 We were served a rich brew in an outdoor garden setting.
 Anna's also features a crafts shop with works from local Ugandan artisans.